 For more information, visit our national website at www.deltasigmatheta.org.

 In 1973 fourteen visionary sorors felt the need to establish a graduate chapter of Delta Sigma Theta in order to further the work of the sorority and provide an opportunity to continually renew their commitment.
+The Kalamazoo Alumnae Chapter was chartered on June 23, 1973.
 Those distinguished sorors who signed the first charter were: